 We all love quiz apps and they are a fun way to learn new things, the reward of getting an answer right really registers things in our brain and helps us in remembering things easier.
-This app does just that and uses the simple quiz style layout to teach you about morse code.
+This app does just that and uses the simple quiz-style layout to teach you about the morse code.

 It has two quizzes, one where you recognize the dits and dahs to guess the letter or the one where it plays the morse code audio and you guess the code.
 It is actually fun when you start getting the answers right, which doesn’t take long.

 Using this app is a fun way to learn Morse code or maybe teach your kids a new skill instead of a mind-numbing arcade game.
 Overall, if you are looking for a morse code practice game, this app is for you.